 Where are you going?

-Where are your pay?
+Where are you paying?

 No, we have better things to do.

-Um, I am not, I think if you're gonna allow beaches to open, which you can do, I think as long as people practice the social distancing.
+I think if you're going to allow beaches to open, which you can do, I think as long as people practice the social distancing, and again, if you have gloves and masks on, maybe it's not ideal.

-I'll tell you why why I am not resistant to wearing gloves and masks, and I don't like to be told to do anything by anybody ever, is because I'm in great health.
+I'll tell you why I am not resistant to wearing gloves and masks, and I don't like to be told to do anything by anybody ever, is because I'm in great health.

 I'm in the best health I've been in my entire life.

-I work out like a crazy person.
+I work out like a crazy person, and I eat right.

-Uh, and I eat right, and I lost the extra weight, and I'm keeping it off thanks to NJ Diet.
+I lost the extra weight, and I'm keeping it off thanks to NJ Diet.

-And but the point is, the reason for me is that I don't if I contract this thing, I don't want to pass it on to somebody else because as I was discussing in late January and very early February, New York Times.
+But the point is, the reason for me is that I don't, if I contract this thing, I don't want to pass it on to somebody else because as I was discussing in late January and very early February, New York Times, I'll get to you later.

-Um, asymptomatic people can be shedding the virus.
+Asymptomatic people can be shedding the virus.

-Well, okay, that means people you don't want to get other people sick who you come into contact with.
+Well, okay, that means people, you don't want to get other people sick who you come into contact with.

 A lot of these things have to be done carefully.

-Um, police efforts focused on enforcing, like, I don't know what you do when people just refuse to cooperate.
+Police efforts focused on enforcing, like, I don't know what you do when people just refuse to cooperate.

-I mean, there was a situation in New York in Brooklyn where you know, a huge party is going on, no social distancing, and those people were slapped with fines and put in handcuffs, and then police have to, you know, get up close and personal.
+I mean, there was a situation in New York, in Brooklyn, where, you know, a huge party is going on, no social distancing.

 NYPD in particular has been hit very, very hard with officers having contracted the virus because they're out there doing their job.